-Your child can only be funded at one service at any one time and only for one year (unless your child is assessed as being eligible for a second-year funding by our child's kindergarten teacher).
+The Department of Education only allows for your child to be funded at one service at any one time and only for one year (unless your child is assessed as being eligible for a second-year funding by our child's kindergarten teacher).
 If your child is enrolled to attend our kindergarten program, we will be claiming funding for your child.
-If your child attends a 2nd kindergarten or childcare center please ensure that you let them know that Maria Montessori has registered your child for the kindergarten funding program and therefore will deliver the transition statement prior to your child attending primary school.
+Please ensure if your child attends a 2nd kindergarten or childcare center please let them know that Maria Montessori has registered your child for the kindergarten funding program and therefore will deliver the transition statement prior to your child attending primary school.